-Before proper mining begins, the exploration stage is carried out, including complete geological reconnaissance, sampling and drilling caliche ore to determine the quality and characteristics of each deposit.
+Before proper mining begins, the exploration stage is carried out, including complete geological reconnaissance, sampling and drilling caliche ore to determine the quality and characteristics of each deposit and treatability tests are performed at a pilot plant.
 Drill-hole samples are properly identified and tested at our chemical laboratories.
 With the exploration information on a closed grid pattern of drill holes, the ore evaluation stage provides information for mine planning purposes.
 Mine planning is done on a long-term basis (ten years), medium-term basis (three to five years) and short-term basis (one year).
 Once all of this information has been compiled, detailed planning for the exploitation of the mine takes place.